How Much Is a Down Payment on a House in 2025?

 What is a down payment?

 A down payment on a home is a percentage of the purchase price that you pay upfront with cash.
 The remainder of the home’s purchase price is usually covered by a mortgage.
-So, if the property costs $350,000, you might pay $50,000 in cash and get a mortgage loan for $300,000.
+So, if the property costs $350,000, you might pay $50,000 in cash as a down payment and get a mortgage loan for $300,000.

-A down payment is often a requirement for getting approved for a mortgage.
-It’s one of the most important steps toward buying a house.
+A down payment of at least 3% is often a requirement for getting approved for a mortgage, unless you qualify for something like a USDA or VA loan where no down payment is required.
+Saving for your down payment is one of the most important steps toward buying a house.

 How much is a down payment on a house?

-Down payment amounts usually range from 0% to over 20%.
+Down payments on a house usually range from 0% to over 20% of the home's purchase price.
 A small down payment is considered anything under 10%, while a large down payment is over 20%.
 The amount you put toward your down payment will depend on your personal financial circumstances, the type of mortgage you’re applying for, and your lender’s requirements.

 Average down payment for a house in 2025

-Mortgage down payment requirements can vary a lot depending on the type of loan you’re applying for.
-Note that while the minimum requirement may be very low, many homebuyers opt for a higher down payment to benefit from lower mortgage payments.[3]
+How much of a down payment is required can vary depending on the type of loan you’re applying for.
+Note that while the minimum requirement may be very low, many homebuyers still opt for a higher down payment to benefit from lower mortgage payments, fees, and ongoing insurance costs like PMI.[4]

 Pros and cons of large vs. small down payments